SpacingBat3/aarch64-toolchains/README.md

 * legal concerns,
 * documentation update requests.

-If you're looking for a place for talk about the toolchain usage, issues, other sources for toolchain builds etc, jump to the GitHub *discussions* tab that is available on my repository.
+If you're looking for a place for talk about the toolchain usage, issues with the current toolchain versions (that won't be fixed by me), other sources for toolchain builds etc, jump to the GitHub *discussions* tab that is available on my repository.

 ## Licensing:
 Each set of the binaries/libraries might be licensed under their own agreements.
 See the `usr/share/licenses` inside the toolchain root folders for their licenses.